University of FloridaSolutions for Your Life

 Personal Protective Equipment (PPE)

 It is imperative that PCOs wear appropriate PPE when dealing with any type of stinging insects.
 Effective PPE for honey bees consists of a veil, sting suit or bee suit, gloves, and boots or foot protection.
-The goal of this apparel is to cover all exposed skin and to secure any openings in clothing; for example, if pants have wide cuffs that bees may crawl or fly into, we recommend that you tape pants to boots to prevent any bees from entering.
+The goal of this apparel is to cover all exposed skin and to secure any openings in clothing; for example, if pants have wide cuffs or openings into which bees may crawl or fly, we recommend that you tape pants to boots to prevent any bees from entering.
 Even though appropriate PPE will protect from most stings, an occasional bee may sting through the suit, and some stinging insects (bumble bees, yellow jackets, etc.) have been known to sting through PPE more often; as a result, if a PCO is allergic to bee stings, he or she should not conduct honey bee removals of any kind.
 It is important that all PCOs working with honey bees know if they are allergic to honey bee stings.

 Veils

+Figure 1.
 Two types of veils that zip to the sting suit; these types of veils provide the best protection because they do not allow any bees to enter if zipped properly.

 Credit: AllFloridaBeeRemoval.com